- Cycle around the Bhutanese countryside

 Day 1: Arrive in Paro

+Welcome to Bhutan!
 You'll arrive in Paro, home to Bhutan's only international airport.
-Meet your guide there and then make your way to your hotel.
-Hop on your bike and spend the rest of the day cycling around this valley town, home to several sacred sights.
+Meet your guide and make your way to your hotel.
+Then hop on a bike and spend the rest of the day cycling around this valley town, home to several sacred sights.
 Stop by Khyichu Lhakhang between the rice paddies just outside town.
-This beautiful 7th century Buddhist temple is believed to be Bhutan's oldest.
+The beautiful 7th-century Buddhist temple is believed to be Bhutan's oldest.

 Day 2: Hike to Tiger's Nest Monastery

 Today you'll hike up to one of Bhutan's most famous and most sacred sites: Taktshang Goemba, also called the Tiger's Nest Monastery.
-This fascinating temple is perched high up on a cliff about 2,952 feet (900m) above the Paro Valley.
-You'll climb up through shady pine forests and explore the monastery, taking a total of 6 hours roundtrip.
-In the afternoon you'll visit the stunning fortress, Paro Dzong, one of the best examples of traditional Bhutanese architecture.
+This fascinating temple is perched high up on a cliff about 2,952 feet (900 meters) above the Paro Valley.
+You'll climb up through shady pine forests and explore the monastery.
+In the afternoon, you'll visit the stunning fortress of Paro Dzong, one of the best examples of traditional Bhutanese architecture.
 Then check out the National Museum in the watchtower above Paro Dzong to get an inside look at Bhutan's history, culture, and customs.

 This morning marks your first bike ride in the mountains!
-First you'll drive up to the Chele La Pass to an elevation of 12,467 feet (3,800m), where you'll take in wonderful views of the snow-capped Himalayas to the north.
-Then cycle downhill to the remote farming town of Ha, about 18.6 miles (30km) away.
+First, you'll drive up to the Chele La Pass at an elevation of 12,467 feet (3,800 meters), where you'll take in wonderful views of the snow-capped Himalayas to the north.
+Then cycle downhill to the remote farming town of Ha, about 19 miles (30 kilometers) away.
 You'll have excellent road conditions for biking, with a paved lane and little traffic.
 Spend the night with a host family in Ha.

-The Ha Valley is one of the most picturesque of the Bhutanese countryside.
-You'll come across farm houses, potato and barley fields, and several Buddhist temples as you cycle around today.
-Stay on small paved roads today as you clock 21.75 miles (35km) on your roundtrip ride from Ha to the village of Haatoe on the other side of the valley and back.
+The Ha Valley is one of the most picturesque regions of the Bhutanese countryside.
+You'll see farmhouses, potato and barley fields, and several Buddhist temples as you cycle around today.
+Stay on small paved roads as you clock 22 miles (35 kilometers) on your roundtrip ride from Ha to the village of Haatoe on the other side of the valley and back.
 Spend a second night with your host family.

-You'll leave the Ha Valley today and start pedaling towards Dobji Dzong, about 34 miles (55km) away.
-You'll cycle along a small, paved road with almost no traffic to reach the peaceful, hilltop fortress.
+You'll leave the Ha Valley today and start pedaling towards Dobji Dzong, about 34 miles (55 kilometers) away.
+You'll cycle along a small, paved road with almost no traffic to reach this peaceful hilltop fortress.
 This dzong is thought to be one of the oldest in the country, and once served as Bhutan's main prison.
 It has since been returned to its spiritual roots and currently functions as a school for monks.
 Set up camp for the night in a quiet spot in the valley.

 Chat with a local specialist who can help organize your trip.

-Head out from Dobji Dzong towards Chozom Bridge, where you'll get on the West-East Highway to the capital city, Thimphu.
+Head out from Dobji Dzong towards Chozom Bridge, where you'll get on the highway to the capital city, Thimphu.
 Although this is the busiest stretch of road in the country, traffic is still relatively light.
-However, if you find it too crowded, feel free to hop into your guide's support vehicle and drive to Thimphu.
-Today's cycling distance is 31 miles (50km), and if you arrive in the capital early enough, you can bike around the north side of the valley above the dzong for another loop of 21.7 miles (35km).
+However, if you find it too crowded, feel free to ride in your guide's support vehicle for the drive to Thimphu.
+Today's cycling distance is 31 miles (50 kilometers), and if you arrive in the capital early enough, you can bike around the north side of the valley above the dzong for another loop of 21.7 miles (35 kilometers).

 This morning you'll set out from the city center straight into pristine forests.
-Take your time on the climb up to the Dochu La Pass; the incline is gentle, but the altitude gain makes it challenging.
-Once you reach the top of the pass at 10,000 feet (3,050m), enjoy panoramic views of Bhutan's tallest mountains to the north.
+Take your time on the climb up to the Dochu La Pass; the incline is gentle, but the altitude change makes it challenging.
+Once you reach the top of the pass at 10,000 feet (3,050 meters), enjoy panoramic views of Bhutan's tallest mountains to the north.
 Then start on your descent to Punakha, the former capital of Bhutan.
 Take in the gorgeous scenery along the way and bask in the warmer temperatures of this region.
-The total cycling distance today is 38.5 miles (62km) along quiet, well-paved roads.
+The total cycling distance today is 38.5 miles (62 kilometers) along quiet, well-paved roads.
 Stay the night in a hotel in Punakha, or camp out by the river.

 Day 9: Bike to Chuzomza

-Get right on the highway this morning and bike eastward for 10 miles (16km) to a riverside resort in remote Chuzomza.
-After an early lunch, drive up to the villages of Samtengang or Baylangdra and then bike downhill for about 15.5 miles (25km) on a dirt road through idyllic countryside and forests.
+Get right on the highway this morning and bike eastward for 10 miles (16 kilometers) to a riverside resort in remote Chuzomza.
+After an early lunch, drive up to the villages of Samtengang or Baylangdra, then bike downhill for about 16 miles (25 kilometers) on a dirt road through idyllic countryside and forests.

 Today you'll set out towards the Lawa La Pass, the entry point into the lovely Phobjikha Valley.
 This scenic glacial valley is the winter home to rare black-necked cranes and is an important wildlife reserve for wild boars, Himalayan black bears, red foxes, and many other animals.
-You'll ride along a flat dirt road toward the Pele La Pass for 34.8 miles (56km) and camp out overnight.
+You'll ride along a flat dirt road toward the Pele La Pass for 35 miles (56 kilometers) and camp out overnight.

-Phobjikha Valley (also called Gangtey Valley) is a U-shaped valley whose slopes are dotted with farmhouses, potato fields, and unspoiled pine forests.
+The slopes of the U-shaped Phobjikha Valley (also called Gangtey Valley) are dotted with farmhouses, potato fields, and unspoiled pine forests.
 You'll ride into some of the more remote areas of Phobjikha today, visiting authentic villages and ancient monasteries.
-Clock a total of 15.5 miles (25km) along farm roads with no traffic.
+Clock a total of 16 miles (25 kilometers) along farm roads with no traffic.
 Spend another night camping out in nature.

-Riding along the old Gangtey trekking trail (which is now a jeep road), you'll see just how remote this area of Bhutan really is.
-On your 15.5 miles (25km) of dirt road, you'll see just one village with barely 20 houses.
-Spend the rest of the day biking through the forest, traversing two mountain passes at an elevation of around 11,483 feet (3,500m) each.
+Riding along the old Gangtey trekking trail, you'll see just how remote this area of Bhutan is.
+On your 16 miles (25 kilometers) of dirt road, you'll see just one village with a handful of houses.
+Spend the rest of the day biking through the forest, traversing two mountain passes at an elevation of around 11,483 feet (3,500 meters) each.
 You'll stay the night at a campsite near a monastery in the Khotokha Valley.

 Day 13: Bike to Wangdue Phodrang

 Listen for the sound of morning prayers coming from the monastery before bicycling up to a small pass this morning.
-From there you'll have a breezy downhill ride to the Wangdue Valley, about 18.6 miles (30km) on off-road trails.
+From there you'll have a breezy downhill ride to the Wangdue Valley, about 19 miles (30 kilometers) on off-road trails.
 Spend the night in a hotel in the town of Wangdue Phodrang.

 Day 14: Return to Paro

-Paro lies about 68.3 miles (110km) away from Wangdue.
+Paro is about 68 miles (110 kilometers) away from Wangdue.
 If you want to tackle one last bike ride, feel free to cycle part of the way, or kick back and enjoy being driven through the countryside.
-Get any souvenir shopping done in Paro in the afternoon before a farewell dinner with your guides and drivers.
-You'll stay in a hotel in town for the night.
+Take some time to do some sightseeing or just enjoy one last Bhutanese meal before the trip comes to an end.